EVERYTHING ABOUT GEORGIA

 Last 2 websites provide tickets for all major events happening in Georgia, as well as Railway tickets with much more comfortable interface than official Railway website.

-Buses run at fixed times from 7am till 12pm.
+Buses and minibuses run at fixed times from 7am till 12pm.
 Early in the morning and in the evening they run infrequently.
-Buses stop at specified bus stops.
+Both stop at specified bus stops.
+Most bus stops are equipped with a schedule monitors to see which number buses are coming and when.
+Google Maps also provides very accurate schedules and routes.

 - Metro